AImissq/diglet/README.md

 Simple HTTP tunneling.
 Expose a local server behind NAT or firewall to the internet.
 [Read the documentation here](http://bookch.in/diglet).

+> Diglet is basically just a [localtunnel](https://localtunnel.github.io/www/)
+> bikeshed that aims to provide a more flexible programmatic interface.

 ```bash
 npm install -g diglet
 ```